edonasaliu/workstudyplatform/README.md

 ## 🎯 Description

 ### Problem Statement

-At Minerva University, the current decentralized system for managing work-study programs poses a set of challenges:
+At Minerva University, the current decentralized system for managing work-study programs poses challenges of inefficiency, lack of transparency, and administrative burden.
+Students struggle to find and apply for opportunities, while managers and administrators face difficulties in managing the program.

-- **Inefficiency**: Students navigate through various communication channels (primarily email, Telegram, and Notion) to find and apply to work-study opportunities, which is time-consuming and can lead to missed opportunities and miscommunications.
-- **Lack of Transparency**: Limited information on work-study positions and requirements hinders informed decision-making, on part of both managers and students.
-Students report issues of not understanding 1) what positions exist/are open, 2) deadlines, 3) requirements for various positions, 4) managers for various positions, and 5) feeling like their talents aren't considered in the work study allocation process.
-Managers report frustration that they don't receive students particularly interested in a given position (unless they personally recruit such a student).
-- **Administrative Burden**: Minerva work-study administrators grapple with aquiring/sharing relevant  information for various positions and managing student applications.
-In the current state, if a student is not "chosen" specifically by a manager, students are randomly assigned to open positions, as there is no system for students to indicate position preferences.
+### Key Features
+The Work-Study Platform addresses these problems by providing the following key features:

+1. Student Dashboard: Provides students with a streamlined interface to view job postings, apply to positions, and log their work hours.
+2. Manager Dashboard: Enables managers to post job opportunities, review student applications, and monitor assigned tasks.
+3. Admin Dashboard: Allows administrators to oversee the entire work-study program, including managing work-study teams, student data, and generating detailed reports.
+4. WA Position Tracker: A centralized feature that enables administrators to upload and manage detailed data about students and their work-study roles.
+5. Login/Register Authentication: The platform provides a secure registration and login system with role-based access controls for students, managers, and administrators.

 ## 📹 Demo